ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 If you want more control over the options regarding debugging, this section is for you.
 This section describes how to create a PyOCD GDB debug configuration.
 This configuration allows you to change more settings, such as ports and executable locations for the GDB client and server.

 To begin debugging, create the debug launch configuration and set some variables.
 (You may use your own values if you don’t want to use the default provided here.)
-To create a debug launch configuration, as before, right click on a project, and select `Debug As... > Debug Configurations` from the context menu.
+To create a debug launch configuration, as before, right-click on a project, and select `Debug As... > Debug Configurations` from the context menu.

 A window for the debug configurations appears.
 Select the `GDB PyOCD Debugging` category, and create a new launch configuration.

-You can click the new icon (a page with a `+` in the upper right corner), or right click on the category and select `New`.
+You can click the new icon (a page with a `+` in the upper right corner), or right-click on the category and select `New`.
 See the screenshot above on the right.

 Next, configure the binary you want to use for debugging.
 This is the `.elf` file located within the project directory and inside `BUILD/<target>/GCC_ARM`.
 (For this example, it is `BUILD/K64F/GCC_ARM`.)
 Currently, this is configured manually, so switching to a different target to run the same project requires you to update this field in the debug configuration.
 See the below left screenshot.